Self-hosted AI memory for regulated industries.

 - v2.0 release: architectural work informed by 2026 customer deployments.

-Dates are intentions, not commitments.
-They move based on what customers need first.
 If your timeline depends on a specific item, say so in the form below; we will tell you whether the date is firm or moveable for your engagement.

 Fill the form.
 I respond within one business day.
-The first call is 30 minutes, technical, and not a sales pitch.
 We figure out if widemem is the right tool for your problem.
 If it isn't, I'll tell you.